 10:00 am to 5:00 pm Saturday, April 28 at the Franklin Park Conservatory

-The Central Ohio Cactus and Succulent Society will be hosting its 2018 spring Cactus and Succulent Sale on Saturday April 15th at the Franklin Park Conservatory in classroom C/D on the lower level.
+The Central Ohio Cactus and Succulent Society will be hosting its 2018 spring Cactus and Succulent Sale on Saturday April 28th at the Franklin Park Conservatory in classrooms A,B,C and D on the lower level.
 Sales will begin at 10:00 am and will continue until 5 pm

-This year we will be featuring a large selection of plants from the collections of our members, with additional plants provided by Bill Hendricks, president of the The Midwest Cactus and Succulent Society, and a selection of succulents provided by The Glasshouse Works.
-While it is too early to report on the selection of plants, I expect that it will include a good selection of Gasterias, Haworthias, Aloes, Kalanchoes, and Sansevierias with a few choice caudiciforms plants
+This year we will be featuring a GIGANTIC selection of plants provided by Groovy Plants Ranch, The Glasshouse Works, Bill Hendricks ( president of The Midwest Cactus and Succulent Society), and from the collections of our members.
+While it is too early to report on the specific species offered, I expect that it will include a good selection of Gasterias, Haworthias, Aloes, Kalanchoes, and Sansevierias, a selection of winter hardy cacti, sempervivums and sedum

 We offer plants of many sizes, from nice miniatures, suitable for creating your own dish gardens, terrariums, succulent wreaths, and vertical gardens, to larger plants, more suitable for larger pots and planters.
-Other items may include cactus soil, pots, books, and decorative rocks.
+Other items will include a selection of hypertufa planters, cactus soil, pots, books, and decorative rocks.
 Members of the Society will be available to assist with sales, and to provide tips on how to grow these plants.
 All plants are in limited supply, so plan to come early for the best selection.